gbouras13/dnaapler/README.md

 Additionally, you can also reorient multiple bacterial chromosomes/plasmids/phages at once using the `dnaapler bulk` subcommand.

 If your input FASTA or GFA is mixed (e.g. has chromosome and plasmids), you can also use `dnaapler all`, with the option to ignore some contigs with the `--ignore` parameter.
+The `--ignore` parameter accepts either:
+- A file path containing contig names to ignore (one per line)
+- A comma-separated list of contig names (e.g., `chr1,chr2,chr3`)
+- `-` to read contig names from stdin (one per line)

 **As of v1, in practice, `dnaapler all` is the only command you will likely need, as it contains all the functionality of `bulk`, `chromosome`, `plasmid`, `phage` but with much more flexibility and user-friendliness**